Xilinx/mlir-aie/docs/Building.md

     __All subsequent steps should be run from inside the top-level directory of the mlir-aie repo cloned above.__

-2. Run `utils/setup_python_packages.sh` to setup the prerequisite python packages.
+2. Source `utils/setup_python_packages.sh` to setup the prerequisite python packages.
 This script creates and installs the python packages listed in `utils/requirements.txt` in a virtual python environment called 'sandbox', then it enters the sandbox: